whitneyli/Domain-Adaptation-Amazon-Reviews-papers/README.md

-# Domain Adaptation on Amazon Reviews (four proudct) data
+# Domain Adaptation on Amazon Reviews (four proudcts) data
 Resources of domain adaptation papers on sentiment analysis that have used Amazon reviews

 ## Dataset